rfrerich/hex4j/README.md

 I copied the interfaces structure and the standard algorithms and adapted it with the usage of the above interfaces, so this  is de-coupled from the hex math and tiles.
 Additionally i re-implemented the AStar-algorithm the way it is described in wikipedia.

 - Finder: The finder class is de-coupled from the other components by three new interfaces:
-	SuccessorProducer returns the successors of a node in the pathfinding graph Blocked returns whether the tile is blocked or not.
-If it is blocked, it will not be added to the successor list LucentVisible	returns whether this tile is lucent or not.
+	- SuccessorProducer returns the successors of a node in the pathfinding graph
+	- BlockedChecker returns whether the tile is blocked or not.
+If it is blocked, it will not be added to the successor list
+	- LucentChecker	returns whether this tile is lucent or not.
 If not the line of sight is interrupted by this tile

 ## Rendering
 The rendering is not in scope of this packages.
 Personally I prefer the entity component systems in game design, where the data/object model is separated from the processing and rendering.
 You can find rendering code in the example in the GuiTest class.
 I prefer to use images for the tile rendering instead of painting polygons.